 A U.S. official, who asked not to be named, said: "There is absolutely no indication up to this point that Iranians shot down this drone."

-Tuesday's storming of the British embassy attracted swift condemnation from around the world, further isolating Iran.
+ISOLATIONTuesday's storming of the British embassy attracted swift condemnation from around the world, further isolating Iran.

 Britain evacuated its diplomatic staff from Tehran and expelled Iranian diplomats from London in retaliation.
 Several other EU members like Germany, France and Spain also recalled their ambassadors from Tehran.